cns-iu/ccf-research-ftu/documentation/FasterRCNNDocumentation.md

 Once it ran successfully, the path to a directory of test images was provided, and the resulting segmentation was compared to the ground truth.

 ## Results

+The Faster R-CNN Glomeruli Detection model we trained was able to detect glomeruli in image tiles with an average precision of 0.941 and average recall of 0.697.